georgercarder/Kaggle-Text-Normalization-Challenge--English-version-finalsubmission/normalization/READMEnormalization.md

 The normalize scripts call these converters.

-Note that there are a few dat files and csv's in this folder.
+Note that there are a few data files and csv's in this folder.
 The scripts following from the normalize.R script call upon these sets.